 The Centers for Disease Control and Prevention (CDC) define chronic illness as, “Conditions that last one year or more and require ongoing medical attention, limit activities of daily living, or both.”
 Notice that this definition deals with the effects of the illness, rather than its cause.
 In that context, addiction is definitely an illness.

-Kolmac Outpatient Recovery Center Counselor Rennie Grant and Kolmac Psychiatrist Dr. Tony Massey state, “the disease model of addiction doesn’t dispute [that addiction starts as a choice].
+Kolmac Integrated Behavioral Health Center Counselor Rennie Grant and Kolmac Psychiatrist Dr. Tony Massey state, “the disease model of addiction doesn’t dispute [that addiction starts as a choice].
 But once a substance is introduced, a new dynamic occurs that has to do with the complex reality of brain chemistry.”
 The way the brain forms dependencies to substance and subsequently dictates behavior is also a critical informant of whether addiction is a disease or a choice.

 Below, we discuss in-depth the definition of addiction, reasons why addiction is considered a disease, how addiction is related to brain function, and where the disease model of addiction can fall short.